JeanBaptisteFaure/EnergyLossSpectrumDataAnalysis/README.md

 To create an application from these files, first open them in QT Creator and build.
 Then you can find multiple ways online to make an application from a QT build.

 When running the GUI, there is a detailed instructions tab on how to use the GUI at the top left.
-Use the example files provided to check your understanding.
+Use the example files in the "Data" folder provided to check your understanding.